-A mobile drillship, rear and its support vessel search for natural gas in a new offshore field.
+A mobile drillship (seen in the rear) and its support vessel search for natural gas in a new offshore field.
 (Image: Wikimedia Commons)

 Two technologies that have dramatically increased production of wells are horizontal drilling and hydraulic fracturing.
 They are often used together to allow hard to reach and unconventional natural gas deposits to be tapped economically.
 Coalbed methane, shale and tight sand deposits are extracted using these technologies.